 Even in nonpandemic years, many parents struggle with wanting to buy ALL.THE.TOYS because that’s what must happen to have a happy Christmas, even if that means going into debt.
 Right?
 Well, not so fast.

 Whether or not your family falls into that category, remember that the desire to have a huge pile of presents under the tree is a want.
 It’s not a need.

-Both of those things are ok.
-But by having the needs and wants conversation with your partner and children, you will likely discuss and discover many family values and feelings about Chirstmas and the entire holiday season that could change your mind.
+Both of those things are okay.
+But by having the needs-and-wants conversation with your partner and children, you will likely discuss and discover many family values and feelings about Christmas and the entire holiday season that could change your mind.

 Whatever the outcome, your family can come to an understanding about purpose and intent way before purchasing crunch time.

 Discussing needs and wants is not just a financial lesson.
 Savvy parents like you know that there are plenty of things, like close friendships, alone time, a scum-free shower, that won’t outright kill you if you don’t have them but are high-priority “wants” that need to be addressed.

 While in the strictest sense, needs are universal to the human condition, classify things however you’re most comfortable.

 Talk about the important things in your life that you really NEED to have to feel good, be taken care of, and especially, be safe.

 Encourage your kids to do the same and reassess as everyone’s wants change over time.
 As your kids mature, they will be tempted by different things and part of your job as an intentional and thoughtful parent is to help them make good decisions for themselves.

 You won’t always be around to make decisions for them.
 So helping them develop their own values and reasoning skills while knowing the difference between needs and wants is a truly remarkable gift.